vuetifyjs/vuetify/packages/docs/src/pages/en/components/cards.md

 ### Content overflow

-By default, `v-card` doesn't let its content overflow outside the card.
-It also creates a `z-index` stacking context, making its content unable to display on top of elements outside `v-card` even if it defines a higher `z-index` value.
-If you want to opt-out from this behavior, you can use it like `<v-card style="overflow: initial; z-index: initial">`.
+`v-card` does not allow its content to overflow outside the card by default.
+It also establishes a z-index stacking context, which prevents its content from displaying on top of elements outside the `v-card`, even when it sets a higher z-index value.
+To override this default behavior, apply the following usage: `<v-card style="overflow: initial; z-index: initial">`.

 ## Examples